Hayao0819/cdm/README.md

 CDM: The Console Display Manager
 ================================

 New version 0.7:

+	- added support for Wayland
+	- moved the rc file path to `.config/cdm/rc`
+	- fixed a bug that made `dialog` bork when TTY permissions were bogus
+	- replaced every `/bin/bash` occurence with `/usr/bin/env bash`, making it easier to make it work on BSDs.

 	- removed consolekit support
 	- removed xtty
 	- removed altstartx
 	- cdmrc edited for new version
 	- cdm-xlaunch removed

 Invocation
 ----------